DrVicki/frontend-frameworks-react/week-1/lesson-1/lesson-1.md

 seed.js
 ```

 Inside `public/js` is where you will put your application’s JavaScript.
-We’ll be writing our React application inside `app.js`.
+You’ll be writing your React application inside `app.js`.

 #### Tip!